xuset/planktos/README.md

 A special thanks to the [WebTorrent](https://webtorrent.io) project, which is used extensively in Planktos.

+## Why

+- Let users load your static assets from each other, instead of hitting your web servers
+- Once a user visits your website for the first time, he/she will be able to load it even if your web servers go down
+- Planktos auto scales your website when traffic increases
+- Integrating Planktos into your website is stupidly simple

 ## Setup

 The Planktos command line interface (CLI) copies the necessary library files and packages your website's files into a torrent.
 To install the tool run: